 Not as Worth It: The Prima Donna Machine may look elegant, but it’s not your best pick for an espresso machine from Delonghi.
 The price point is pretty high, and reviews are much more lukewarm.
 Plus, the Magnifica line just has enough features on offer that it doesn’t seem as much of a good value.

 2. All in One Coffee and Espresso Machines:

 Ratings for this all in one machine ranged from three to four stars on various sites.
-It’s considered an all in one cappuccino, espresso, and coffee machine, featuring drip coffee method, and with the ability to custom brew to preferred strength.
+It’s considered an all-in-one cappuccino, espresso, and coffee machine, featuring a drip coffee method, and with the ability to custom brew to preferred strength.
 An indicator, rather than advanced technology, helps tell you if your coffee is fresh.
 There’s also a cup tray and warmer that can keep drinks warm for up to two hours, making this a nice choice for a family of coffee drinkers.

-This is most budget friendly and simplest choice.
+This is the most budget-friendly and simplest choice.
 While it doesn’t have the rave reviews of some other Delonghi machines, it gets the job done.
 If you want something under two hundred dollars that can brew both espresso and coffee, and a design that takes up less counter space, this might be a machine to at least consider.
-It also has the warming feature, so you have a convenient place to keep your coffee warm for up to two hours.
+It also has a warming feature, so you have a convenient place to keep your coffee warm for up to two hours.